That one sentence in the banner, that’s…

 As a kid I was taught by my church and my family that I was unlovable.
 There was nothing I believed more deeply than this, but nothing troubled me more.

 So I became obsessed with love, and kept trying to find a kind of love that might include me.
 I went to therapy, I read dozens of howto books.
 Still, by midlife I had failed.
-I hadn’t been able to make an intimate relationship work, so I was deep in despair about myself.
+I hadn’t been able to make an intimate relationship work long-term, so I was deep in despair about myself.

 But then I got surprised.